eli099/Snake-Game/README.md

 ### Improvements

-There are some things I would like to do to improve the game and site.
+There are some things I would like to do to improve the game and site:

 - Add a favicon with a logo for the website

-- Fix bug that ends the game before you start if the DOWN key is pressed
+- Fix the bug that ends the game before you start if the DOWN key is pressed

 - Add an option to increase accessibilty for those with visual impairment or or sensitivities
     *  mute the colours (make black and white or use colours that are 'easier' on the eyes)